e-dddos/bussysteme_projekt/vhdl/seven_segment_display/README.md

-This version takes the switches 0 to 9 as a signed digital input and represents the decimal signed number on a seven segment display, fractional numbers are not yet implemented
+This version takes the switches 0 to 15 of the BASYS-3 Board in the format of the 16-Bit temperature register of the DS18B20 (Datasheet page 6).
+Central Button is Reset Button, Button Up is the READY Signal from the state machine.